Trump Is Prepared to Veto Congressional National Emergency Disapproval, Adviser Suggests

 Trump declared the emergency Friday in an effort to go around Congress to fund his border wall.
 It would allow him to move federal dollars earmarked for military construction to the border — but is already facing legal and political challenges.

-California Attorney General Xavier Becerra said his state would sue “imminently” to block the order, after the American Civil Liberties Union and the nonprofit watchdog group Public Citizen announced Friday they were taking legal action.
+California Attorney General Xavier Becerra told ABC’s “This Week” that his state would sue “imminently” to block the order, after the American Civil Liberties Union and the nonprofit watchdog group Public Citizen announced Friday they were taking legal action.

 Democrats are planning to introduce a resolution disapproving of the declaration once Congress returns to session and it is likely to pass Congress.
 Several Republican senators are already indicating they would vote against Trump — though there do not yet appear to be enough votes to override a veto by the president.